helmetroo/fetch-twitter-bookmarks/README.md

 The query parameter `variables` is url-encoded JSON, and represents the query parameters.
 For convenience, and to doubly make sure the tool presents like a browser to Twitter, the very same parameters the bookmarks page already passes to the query are used.

-<a name="notes"></a>
+<a name="important"></a>
-# Notes
+# IMPORTANT

+This project is in flux and breaking changes are anticipated until I decide to cut version 1.0.0.

 Because this application uses a headless browser to pretend to be you to log in on your behalf, you'll receive login notifications like the ones I did below.
-This is expected.
-When you run [tests](#testing), you may see several of these.
+When you run [tests](#testing), you'll probably see several of these.

 ![Login notifications](./images/login-notifications.png)